MFEK/glif/README.md

 To make this as easy as possible to build, and cross-platform without hassle, the icon is compiled right into the binary via the Rust `include_str!` macro.

+## Building

 ### Mac users

 Apple charges a fee to "notarize" applications and without this "notarization" Qglif will not run correctly, or in some cases, at all.
 So, for the foreseeable future, you must _build Qglif from source on OS X_.
 This is not as hard as it sounds! :-)

 * Download and install the [Vulkan SDK](https://vulkan.lunarg.com/).

+### For everyone

 * Download and install [`rustup`](https://rustup.rs/), selecting the `nightly` toolchain.
 * Pull this repository, and finally
 * Run the below command to get started.

+### Errors?

+If you previously pulled the repository and get errors related to `glifparser`, `mfeq-ipc`, or another local unstable dependency, try running `cargo update` to force Cargo to pull the latest versions from GitHub.

 ## Contributing